Sparse Signal Recovery via Generalized Entropy Functions Minimization: Sparsity-Regularization Entropy Functions

-\end{remark} For the entries with relatively large magnitudes $|x_i|>\nu$, we can see that the update in (\ref{eq:gd_update_shannon}) makes their magnitudes larger.
+As illustrated in Fig. \ref{fig:energy_concen}, for the entries with relatively large magnitudes $|x_i|>\nu$, we can see that the update in (\ref{eq:gd_update_shannon}) makes their magnitudes even larger.
 Conversely, if the entries have relatively small magnitudes $|x_i|<\nu$, the update makes their magnitudes even smaller.
-In this way minimizing $h_p(\vx)$ promotes large-magnitude entries in the recovered signal, hence energy concentration.
+In this way minimizing $h_p(\vx)$ promotes large-magnitude entries while suppressing small-magnitude entries in the recovered signal. \end{sef_ene}